powerfulweb-sites/marlenek.com.au/content/treatments/light/index.md

   - skin
 summary: null
 ---

-# **LED LIGHT COLLAGEN THERAPY**

-**Benefits**
+## Benefits

-\-Evens out the skin tone
+* Evens out the skin tone

-\-Minimize the size of the pores
+* Minimize the size of the pores

-\-Clear up blackheads and whiteheads
+* Clear up blackheads and whiteheads

-\-Improve skin texture, tone and elasticity
+* Improve skin texture, tone and elasticity

-\-For better absorption of skin-care products
+* For better absorption of skin-care products

-\-Reduce the appearance of fine lines and wrinkles
+* Reduce the appearance of fine lines and wrinkles

-\-Reduce the appearance of skin spots caused by sun and age
+* Reduce the appearance of skin spots caused by sun and age

-\-Minimize the appearance of acne scars and superficial scarring
+* Minimize the appearance of acne scars and superficial scarring

-\-Help to boost collagen production to provide firming and toning to the complexion
+* Help to boost collagen production to provide firming and toning to the complexion

-\-Improve the appearance of keratosis pilaris (also known as chicken skin or red bumps
+* Improve the appearance of keratosis pilaris (also known as chicken skin or red bumps